guidobouman/thesis/Documents/ResearchDocument/Sub Question 1.markdown

 #### Memory storage
 Memories are stored in the brain as hierarchical patterns.
 For example if you would think of a memory containing an earthquake the pattern could be like this: Startling → Disturbing motion → Shaking → On Church and Market [p.
 285][#Chorost:2011] Interpret the objects in this hierarchy as neurons firing each other, the lines as synapses.

+[TODO: sequences, Spatial patterns, patterns]

+> Your memory of the alphabet is a sequence of patterns.
+It isn’t something stored or recalled in an instant or in an arbitrary order.

+> An auto-associative memory system is one that can recall complete patterns when given only partial or distorted inputs.

 #### Learning
 If you have learned something you have basically made a memory more permanent in your brain.
 You’ve strengthened the synapses between the neurons which make the pattern of the memory.
 The strength of a synapse and thus the strength of a memory is expressed in weights [TODO: source].
 If you want to learn something the job is to repeatedly fire the pattern of neurons and strengthen the synapses.
 This repeating has to be done in order to learn.
 So instead of what the movie The Matrix states, it’s not possible to learn something, for example learning within seconds how to operate a helicopter.
 Neurons have to fire repeatedly first.
 [TODO: add dexter’s lab video]